 Click the image to check the pricing

 This generator has a bigger OHV engine 171cc that produces 3000 watts maximum AC output and 2800 watts rated output.
-It’s capable to recharge your 12V batteries of your RV.
+It’s capable to recharge the 12V batteries of your RV.

-What I like about this model is that it has a boost feature which provides an additional boost of about 500 watts of power output when needed bout 10 seconds.
+What I like about this model is that it has a boost feature that provides an additional boost of about 500 watts of power output when needed for bout 10 seconds.